 - Lactose, Maltose, Malt syrup, Molasses, Raw sugar, Sucrose, Syrup

 Basically, if it has -ose at the end of it, avoid it.
 But don’t think going ‘sugar free’ is any better: commercial brands that use this label often substitute sugar with something far deadlier: artificial sweeteners.
 These have been linked to metabolic disorders, liver problems, cancer, and ironically, weight gain.

-It may seem like a quagmire, but there are easy ways to reduce your sugar intake–education is the first step!
-Learn about the hidden sugars in 10 common foods and either avoid them, or substitute them for healthier options, as explained below.
+It may seem like a quagmire, but there are easy ways to reduce your sugar intake.
+Education is the first step!
+Learn about the hidden sugars in over ten common foods and either avoid them, or substitute them for healthier options, as explained below.

 1. Breakfast Cereals